verra11/University_Chatbot/data/nlu.md

 - talk to me
 - who is your favourite robot?
 - can you help me to build a bot
+- what is your favourite movie
+- what's your address
+- i am a movie lover
+- what is a fish

 ## intent:options
 - what can you do